Meet President Margaret L. Drugovich

 President Drugovich advances Hartwick College’s reputation nationally through her service with organizations at the center of higher education policy and practice.

-She recently completed service on the U.S. Senate Task Force on Government Regulation of Higher Education (2013-15), a bi-partisan group that reviewed the costs and burdens of higher education regulations.
+She completed service on the U.S. Senate Task Force on Government Regulation of Higher Education (2013-15), a bi-partisan group that reviewed the costs and burdens of higher education regulations.
 Her participation on the task force was informed by Hartwick’s leadership in measuring the cost of compliance with government legislation and other regulations with the publishing of the first comprehensive study of compliance related costs in 2012.
-She currently serves on the National Association of Independent Colleges and Universities Committee on Accountability.
+She currently serves as Chair of the National Association of Independent Colleges and Universities (NAICU) Committee on Accountability.

 Dr. Drugovich is a member of the Steering Committee of The Future of Independent Liberal Arts Colleges (2014-15).
 Formed by the Council of Independent Colleges (CIC) and funded by the Lumina Foundation, the group is charged with identifying fresh approaches to higher education and defining new business models.
 Dr. Drugovich also serves on the American Council on Education (ACE) Inclusive Excellence Group Women’s Network Executive Council and serves as the Presidential Sponsor to the NYS ACE Women’s Network.
 She is a past member of the Board of Trustees of the Commission on Independent Colleges and Universities.